 Feb.
 26, 2009 – Sent LW Chris Kunitz and LW Eric Tangradi to the Pittsburgh Penguins for D Ryan Whitney

 Trading a fan favorite is always tough.
-Just ask Ducks fans about the Kase trade to Boston a couple of days ago.
+Just ask Ducks fans about the Kase trade to Boston.
 Chris Kunitz was a fan favorite among Ducks fans.
 When you’re an undrafted player and you produce at the level he did, it was hard to not like him.
 He posted 192 points in 313 games for Anaheim, including a 60-point season in the Ducks’ 2007 Stanley Cup run.
 Not only that, Kunitz broke Paul Kariya’s record for the most points by a rookie in franchise history with 41 in 2005-06.
 He was also named alternate captain after the Stanley Cup victory in 2007.
 All signs were pointing towards Kunitz being a part of the Ducks’ future for a long time.